 If you prefer a warm interior (or sunny terrace!), you may prefer a restaurant option over a picnic.
 Here are some options:

-☕️ Restaurant du Lac Vert – right by the 💦 Lac Vert, is the 🥗 Restaurant du Lac Vert, now open in winter too.
+☕️ Restaurant du Lac Vert – right by the 💦 Lac Vert, is the 🥗 Restaurant du Lac Vert, now open in autumn and winter too.
 Food is cooked using 🔥 feu de bois (and there are no frites, as these are difficult to cook on an open fire! 😉) / you can get 🥞 goûter (crêpes and delicious desserts) up until 16h / 🗻 there is a south-facing terrace with beautiful views of 🗻 Mont-Blanc . . . and when there is ❄️ fresh snow, this is ⛄️ the perfect snowman-making playground!

 address: 1600 chemin des Parchets, Passy / tel: 04 50 78 55 14 / FB page;